Philip Mason Garner

 Phil Garner played 18 years in professional baseball, 16 in the majors, before retiring.
-He then coached for three years and then managed for over a decade at the big-league level.
-Although Clint Courtney (Browns/Senators) was baseball's original "Scrap-Iron", Garner was given the nickname and carried it throughout his career.
+He coached for three years and managed for over a decade at the big league level.
+Although Clint Courtney (Browns/Senators) was baseball's original "Scrap Iron", Garner was given the nickname and carried it throughout his career.

 Youth and Amateur career

 Garner grew up in Rutledge, TN, the son and grandson of Baptist ministers.
 To play baseball in high school, he enrolled in a school in Knoxville, TN.
-In college, he was a two-time pick to the all-Southeastern Conference team and had been an honorable mention All-American in 1970.
+In college, he was a two-time all-Southeastern Conference team selection and an honorable mention All-American in 1970.
 He also received a Bachelor of Science Degree in General Business while at the University of Tennessee.

 Draft confusion, semipro ball